jasonustc/DeepAesth/DeepAesthEXE/readme.txt

 The description of our algrithm is in Algorithm.Description.pptx

+This exe can only run on windows-64 bit system

 0. Since it's very time-consuming to load the DCNN model, I recommand you to run step 2 to extract deep learning features of all images before step 3.
 But it's OK to run step 3 individually, and our DCNN_Aesth.exe will automatically extract deep learning features before quality assessment.